material-components/material-components-web/packages/mdc-chips/README.md

-`getSelectedChipIds() => ReadonlyArray<string>` | Returns an array of the IDs of all selected chips `select(chipId: string) => void` | Selects the chip with the given id `handleChipInteraction(chipId: string) => void` | Handles a custom `MDCChip:interaction` event on the root element `handleChipSelection(chipId: string, selected: boolean, shouldIgnore: boolean) => void` | Handles a custom `MDCChip:selection` event on the root element
+`getSelectedChipIds() => ReadonlyArray<string>` | Returns an array of the IDs of all selected chips `select(chipId: string) => void` | Selects the chip with the given id `handleChipInteraction(chipId: string) => void` | Handles a custom `MDCChip:interaction` event on the root element `handleChipSelection(chipId: string, selected: boolean, chipSetShouldIgnore: boolean) => void` | Handles a custom `MDCChip:selection` event on the root element.
+When `chipSetShouldIgnore` is true, the chip set does not process the event.
-`handleChipRemoval(chipId: string) => void` | Handles a custom `MDCChip:removal` event on the root element `handleChipNavigation(chipId: string, key: string) => void` | Handles a custom `MDCChip:navigation` event on the root element
+`handleChipRemoval(chipId: string) => void` | Handles a custom `MDCChip:removal` event on the root element `handleChipNavigation(chipId: string, key: string) => void` | Handles a custom `MDCChip:navigation` event on the root element `selectOnInit(chipId: string) => void` | Selects the chip during initialization.
+Should *only* be called during the component initialization

 #### `MDCChipSetFoundation` Event Handlers